epicnerd1990/hawgts/docs/json.md

 ## Custom template
 Instructions for creating a custom template
-1. Create a template JSON using the data below.
-Name it `custom` and `custom1-6`
+1. Create a template JSON using the data below
-2. Append the new template JSON into the global `json/template`, being careful not to interfere with the existing templates
+    - Add it to the `custom` array and name it `custom1-6`
+    - See [template.json](template.json) for a human-readable version of `template/theme` for easier editing
+ 2. Append your theme JSON into the global `json/theme`.
+Paste your template into the blank space at the bottom of the JSON, leaving the remaining brackets below your insertation
 3. Save everything and select `custom` template from `devicetype`
 4. Select the Template number in `templateselect` that matches your
 5. Save everything again

-> If you're advanced and want to add custom options to the JSON, edit `func/template` to add support for new JSON keys and features
+> If you're an advanced user and want to add custom options to the JSON, edit `func/template` to add support for new JSON keys and features

 #### Template syntax reference
 ```